-"...
+'...
 New recruits have been found.
-These are idealistic young men and women, largely from the Chinese Middle Schools of Malaya, both the Federation and Singapore...
+These are idealistic young men and women, largely from the Chinese Middle Schools of Malaya, both the Federation and Singapore ...
 Partly by persuasion, mainly by fanaticism and faith that the future belongs to the Communists.
 These new recruits are continuing the struggle.
 They press on capturing the leadership of trade unions, cultural organizations and Old Boys' associations.
-Most important of all they try to capture the power to manipulate the lawful political parties."
+Most important of all they try to capture the power to manipulate the lawful political parties.'4 ones had taken their places, which compensated for the inevitable amateurishness of student Communist activities compared with those outside.